-County DSS caseworkers enter new enrollments into NC FAST, a statewide eligibility information system.
+County DSS caseworkers or the federally recognized tribe caseworkers enter new enrollments into NC FAST, a statewide eligibility information system.
 NC FAST also generates an automated Notice of Eligibility or denial of approval for benefits for each applicant.
 The notice is mailed to the applicant within one (1) business day of the decision.